 Cave City is a very small city located in the state of Kentucky.
 With a population of 2,360 people and just one neighborhood, Cave City is the 176th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Cave City is generally considered to be a blue-collar town.
-35.30% of the Cave City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cave City is a blue-collar town, with 35.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cave City is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Cave City who work in office and administrative support (12.98%), sales jobs (11.11%), and management occupations (9.93%).

-Being a small city, Cave City does not have a public transit system used by locals to get to and from work.
+Cave City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Cave City ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.87% of people over 25 have a college degree.
+In terms of college education, Cave City ranks among the least educated cities in the nation, as only 5.87% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Cave City in 2022 was $21,878, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $87,512 for a family of four.
 However, Cave City contains both very wealthy and poor people as well.